Go Back Up

 When a philosophy is defined and enforced, there is inherent accountability built into the way people are compensated—thereby making pay another engine of growth within the business.
 In that sense, rewards can become a kind of growth partner to the organization’s business leader.
 The accountability that is baked into compensation rooted in a clear philosophy has two dimensions: 1) pay becomes accountable for generating a positive return (productivity profit) because it is tied to value creation, and; 2) the way people are compensated ties employees’ financial interests to the outcomes the company needs for breakthrough growth to be achieved.

 Too many chief executives want to keep compensation planning at arm’s length and view it as a cost to be contained as much as possible.
 Those who approach things that way keep themselves from using pay as the strategic tool it is intended to be.
-The result is that compensation ends up hindering company performance instead of being a growth driver.
+The result is that compensation hinders company performance instead of being a growth driver.
 Conversely, the underlying assumption of a rewards philosophy is that pay is a critical investment that has to be properly allocated and measured for its return.
 Chief executives who treat it as such find compensation to be a critical factor driving the performance they need.

 Ready to Get Started?